kbmoore02/NHL-Data-Analysis/_posts/2025-4-16-blog-hockey5.md

   <img src="https://raw.githubusercontent.com/kbmoore02/NHL-Data-Analysis/main/assets/images/avg_goals.png" style="width:350px; vertical-align: top;" />
 </p>

+All teams that made the playoffs had at least one game with at least 6 goals.
+The maximum goals scored in an game was 8.

+These teams average between 2.75 and 3.75 goals per game.
+The Tampa Bay Lightning has the highest average with 3.62 goals per game, and the Minnesota Wild has the lowest average with 2.78 goals per game.

 <p float="left">
   <img src="https://raw.githubusercontent.com/kbmoore02/NHL-Data-Analysis/main/assets/images/avg_goals_home.png" style="width:350px; vertical-align: top;" />
   <img src="https://raw.githubusercontent.com/kbmoore02/NHL-Data-Analysis/main/assets/images/avg_goals_away.png" style="width:350px; vertical-align: top;" />
 </p>

+Most teams average more goals scored at home, with the exception of the Toronto Maple Leafs, the New Jersey Devils, and the Minnesota Wild.
+The Carolina Hurricanes have the biggest differential, average 1.13 more goals scored at home versus away.